 - Ask your provider to prescribe a topical anesthetic, e.g., lidocaine.

-- Wrap ice or a frozen gel pack and apply to the vulva for 10-15 minutes after intercourse.
+- Wrap ice or a frozen gel pack in one layer of a hand towel and apply to the vulva for 15 minutes after intercourse.

 - Urinate and rinse the vulva with cool water after intercourse.